In this post, we will show you what is SWF file format all about, how to play it on Windows PC, and the best software to play SWF files.

 If you don’t like the hassle of trying to get an SWF file open or to play it using other software, you can still convert it into a video or audio file format using free video file converters like Freemake Video Converter.
 If your computer doesn’t have Flash Player installed, you can also convert it into an EXE file using Adobe Animate and run it on your machine.

-We hope you now know how to open or play an SWF file using the steps above.
+We hope you now know what is SWF file all about, how to open it, and how to play an SWF file using the steps above.
 Adobe may have placed it on End of Life, but if you still have them on your device, you still have options that can help you play it easily.

 Note: This is a guest post.